 Reach: The estimated number of people who are exposed to your billboard.

-Target Audience: The group of people you want to see your ad.
+Target Audience: The group of people you want to see your ad; people who are your potential customers.

 Traffic Count: The number of pedestrians and vehicles passing by your billboard.